-Winter is here and the cold temperatures may keep us inside.
+Winter is here and it's easy to let the cold temperatures keep us inside.
 However, it's still important that we get outside.
-I'm not talking about the walk from your car to the grocery store or the trip to your mailbox, I mean go outside and staying out.
+I'm not talking about the walk from your car to the grocery store or the trip to your mailbox, I mean going outside and staying out.

 Many adults and children alike don't get enough Vitamin D in their diets.
 The sun provides plenty of Vitamin D when exposed to your skin.
-Try to go for a nature walk during the day to get enough Vitamin D. Just make sure to bundle up to stay warm.
+Try to go for a nature walk during the day to get enough Vitamin D. Just make sure to stay warm.

 Fight the Winter Blues

-Playing outside, especially during winter months, can lead to obesity and depression that comes from spending too much time indoors.
+Playing outside, especially during winter months, can combat obesity and depression that comes from spending too much time indoors.

 Exercise and sunlight together can get your blood flowing, providing organs with much needed nutrients to give us energy, stave off the blues and trim the waistline.

 Chilly Weather Will Not Make you Sick.We have all been told by our mothers and grandmothers that we will catch our death of cold if we go out in cold temperatures.
 This is simply not true.